Blasteeeeer/handwwritten-character-recognition/README.md

 # handwritten-character-recognition
-using MNIST data set CNN model is implemented.
+using MNIST data set CNN model is implemented for english character recognition.